janzheng/stylecoeur/source/styleguide/a-001-scripts.html.md

 <main class="_styleguide-tools" markdown="1">

-## 3rd Party Tools
+## Plugins 3rd Party Tools

-These useful tools will require external, 3rd-party tools.
-They need to be included separately.
-Some of them have examples here.
+These useful tools will require external, 3rd-party tools, which should be in `scriptcoeur/plugins/[pluginName]`.
+For organization, both CSS and JS files should be in the same folder.

 #### Tricks